raresito/vocea-universitatii/VoceaUniversitatiiDataModels/README.md

 ﻿In order to add a new migration to the project use:

 `cd \VoceaUniversitatiiDataModels`
-`dotnet ef migrations add <Migration Name> --project ..\VoceaUniversitatiiMigrations`
+`dotnet ef migrations add <Migration Name> --project ../VoceaUniversitatiiMigrations --startup-project ../VoceaUniversitatii`

-In order to update database to latest migrations use:

-`cd \VoceaUniversitatii`
-`dotnet ef database update`

-or

 `cd \VoceaUniversitatiiDataModels`
 `dotnet ef database update --startup-project ../VoceaUniversitatii/`